 Salinas: If I really liked a game, I would borrow another $20,000.

-The Kelly criterion is an aggressive approach, but not that aggressive You can go bust with a positive expectation if you wager too aggressively.
+The Kelly criterion is an aggressive approach.
+You can go bust with a positive expectation if you wager too aggressively.
 If you cannot accurately estimate your advantage, then a Kelly approach can be dangerous.
 Former private equity manager turned successful sports bettor, Dave Halpern, suggests limiting your wagers to no more than 5% of your bankroll.
 Lem Banker also recommends wagering no more than 5% of your bankroll on any one play and no more than 25% of your bankroll on any one day.
-I think a maximum of 3% per play is more prudent, especially when you have simultaneous wages.
+I think a maximum of 2% per play is more prudent, especially when you have simultaneous wages.

 You should also reduce your bet size when you have a number of simultaneous wagers.
 Here is a calculator by Ganchrow to help determine bet sizing with multiple plays.

 A study showed that 56% of sports bettors think they are winners, but only about 1% really are.
 If you are not confident of your results, then you should limit your bankroll to an amount that you won’t regret losing.
-Your bet size should not exceed 1% of your bankroll.
 Better yet, don’t wager at all until you are confident you have a positive expectation.

 Even if you have a sound edge, the volatility of Kelly wagering may be problematic.
 When running a simulation with a 3% to 10% edge, the chance of our bankroll being down 50% after 500 bets was 11% at full Kelly, 1.9% at half Kelly, and 0.4% at 1/3 Kelly.
 At 1/3 Kelly, we give up about half of our expected bankroll growth, but the ride is much less scary.

 We use a Kelly-hybrid approach by resizing our bets once a day rather than continually.
 This is called plateau or flat bets with resizing.
 It makes managing our bankroll easier and works well because of our conservative wagering approach.
 We also keep some of our betting bankroll in reserve as bitcoin rather than on deposit at sportsbooks.
 This helps even out our bankroll volatility.
 The best attitude is to look for reasons to decrease the size of your bet.
 If losing all your bets in a day would cause you distress, then you are wagering too much.